-As we do not use external asset managers, all our engagement is coordinated by our dedicated ESG analysts and conducted in collaboration with members of our Credit Risk and Asset Management teams.
-We have chosen to undertake this approach as it ensures our engagement efforts can be appropriately resourced, proactive, focused on material factors where we can have the most influence and support our specific climate strategy and broader sustainability risk management approach.
-We note that, as a debt only investor, the occasions, and degrees to which we can exercise influence are more limited, but engagement remains central to our responsible investment strategy.
+As we do not use external asset managers, all our engagement is coordinated by our dedicated sustainability analysts and conducted in collaboration with members of our Credit Risk and Asset Management teams.
+This ensures our engagement efforts can be appropriately resourced, be proactive, and are focused on material factors where we can have the most influence and support our risk management approach.

 Along with our bilateral engagement approach, we occasionally seek to participate in collaborative engagement efforts where we determine there is relevance to our portfolio and that anti-trust concerns are absent.
-We look for opportunities to join groups whose goal is to influence and assist sectors that are not yet mature in their sustainability reporting approaches and could benefit from combined industry experience to support better adoption.

-Engagement targets are selected with respect to several factors including those issuers with the highest Carbon Intensity in the portfolio, lack of Paris-aligned transition plans, underperformers within their sector and active material controversies.
-Judgement is used to focus our engagement to where it could make the most material difference to the mitigation of the risks from sustainability factors.
+Engagement targets are selected with respect to several factors including those issuers with the highest Carbon Intensity in the portfolio, lack of credible transition plans, underperformers within their sector and active material controversies.
+Judgement is used to focus our engagement to where it could make the most material difference to the mitigation of risk.
 Each engagement is formally recorded to ensure we can continue to monitor progress and improvement of an entity over time against actions raised, along with the impact on their credit fundamentals.